Let me tell you: making a fire without a lighter is hard work!

 Typical matches aren’t waterproof.
 And using matches to light a fire in stormy conditions doesn’t always work well – the flame flickers out because of wind and doesn’t produce enough heat to light damp tinder.

 However, matches are the cheapest and most readily-available waterproof lighter.

 You can even make your own waterproof matches by dipping them in wax, check out the video below for instructions.
 There is no worrying that the ignition will fail, or that the fuel will evaporate.

 If you need a lighter for general disaster preparedness, stockpiling waterproof matches is a must.
-We have a great free offer on waterproof matches here.

 2. Rods and Strikers

 Rods and strikers don’t make a flame.
 Rather, they produce a spark by striking two materials together.
 Traditionally, flint and steel were used.
 More advanced systems that you buy online are Ferro rods with high-carbon steel strikers.

 Strikers are probably the most reliable fire-lighting method available.
 They don’t require any fuel and are completely waterproof.